kaaron22/HTMVault/resources/design-document.md

 ## 3. Out of Scope / Stretch Goals

-- Billing details/integration (i.e. device coverage levels, such as 'full service with parts', or 'preventive maintenance no parts', which dictate rules for what labor and parts are billable/non-billable, along with applicable fields within a work order and labor/part entries)
+- Billing details/integration (i.e. device coverage levels, such as 'full service with parts', or 'preventive maintenance no parts', as well as work order failure tags, such as physical damage, or electronic failure, which dictate rules for what labor and parts are billable/non-billable, along with applicable fields within a work order and labor/part entries)
 - Electronic customer signatures for work orders
 - Printer friendly formatting (i.e. of inventory records, inventory lists, work orders)
 - Sorting facility inventory lists by manufacturer/model or department